gormed/schism/docs/setup/device/readme.md

 - Choose SD card: Choose the SD card you want to use
 - Configure WIFI (see [wifi config](../readme.md#wifi))
 - Configure SSH (see [ssh config](../readme.md#ssh))
-- Leave the default user and passord, or setup your own
+- Always set username and password to `pi` and `raspberry` (we can change that later), not setting it will cause problems with the setup scripts (see <https://github.com/raspberrypi/rpi-imager/issues/540>)
 - Configure your SSH key

 ## Terminal and co